C. Kuba, RDH, MEd (Chair)—dental hygiene

 Students completing the bachelor of science in dental hygiene qualify for admission to the national and regional dental hygiene examinations for licensure to practice dental hygiene in private, public health, and other dental hygiene settings.

-The bachelor of science in dental hygiene provides opportunities for students to continue their education.
+The bachelor of science in dental hygiene provides opportunity for students to continue their education.
 It offers professional training to broaden and deepen knowledge and skills, as well as provides a foundation for personal and professional development and opportunities for admission to graduate work.

 The dental hygiene program is accredited by the Commission on Dental Accreditation, American Dental Association.